Julia Goddard

 Julia Bachope Goddard (11 July 1825 – 30 September 1896), was an English children's writer of more than 25 books, animal welfare campaigner, journalist and artist.

 Early life

 She was born in Birmingham, England, on 11 July 1825, the eldest daughter in a family of ten children of Samuel Aspinwall Goddard (1796–1886) and his wife, Jemima Goddard, née Bachope (1800–1875).
 Samuel Aspinwall Goddard was born in Brookline, Massachusetts in the United States.

 In about 1820, her father moved to Birmingham, where he was a gun manufacturer and iron merchant and exhibited at the 1851 The Great Exhibition.
-He also wrote pamphlets on free trade and currency reform and ran a multi-year writing campaign in The Birmingham Daily Post and The Times of London to try and convince the British public and parliament to side with the Union in the US Civil War.
+He also wrote pamphlets on free trade and currency reform and ran a multi-year writing campaign in The Birmingham Daily Post and The Times of London to try to convince the British public and parliament to side with the Union in the US Civil War.
 The family were very political, but neither Julia or Samuel ever ran for public office.
 He was the United States' consul in Birmingham, and later became a naturalized British subject.